Yao Yilin: Justification for Martial Law

 Yao Yilin and Li Peng are the two figures most associated with the initiation of martial law on June 4.
 The need for martial law came from the fear that the continuing stream of students entering the square were secretly coerced by anti-communist powers.
 Party leaders were afraid that these powers were continuing to fill Tiananmen Square with students and protesters that would only function to obstruct the CCP from governing the Chinese people.
 Martial law was seen by the conservative faction as the only method that could bring about a crackdown with enough force to prevent future protesters from attempting to reach the square.
 According to Tony Saich, Yao was such a strong supporter of martial law because he saw it as a last resort option to end the protests and return proper functioning to Beijing.
 In a discussion with other party leaders, Yao Yilin was quoted saying "The nature of this student movement has changed.
 It began as a natural expression of grief and has turned into social turmoil."
 He advocated that all unofficially recognized student organizations should be considered illegal because he feared they would spread the turmoil outside Beijing and throughout the rest of the country.
 Yao was also the only member of the Standing Committee to refuse dialogue with the students because he believed that a small group of conspirators were behind these student organizations and dialogue with them would only strengthen their ability to overthrow the CCP.
 Chow Chung-Yan discusses in his article published in the South China Morning Post how Li Peng and Yao Yilin favoured martial law because it would allow the hardliners to hold the power they had in the country.

 Death

 Yao died of an illness on December 11, 1994.
 He was 77 years old.

 Family

 Yao and his wife Hong Shouzi had four children, including daughters Yao Mingrui, Yao Mingshan, Yao Mingduan and son Yao Mingwei.
-Yao Mingshan's husband is the current Chinese Vice President Wang Qishan.
+Yao Mingshan's husband is former Chinese Vice President Wang Qishan.
 Yao Mingduan's husband is Meng Xuenong, the former Governor of Shanxi and former Mayor of Beijing.